ProjectInitiative/tf-control-panel/README.md

 trademark holders.
 This project and its contributors are not affiliated with, endorsed by, partnered with, or supported by "Tsinghua Holdings Co.
-Ltd.", "Tsinghua Tongfang Company", "Tongfang Global Limited", or other entities (e.g. trademark holders) or their affiliates / subsidiaries / partnerships.
+Ltd.", "Tsinghua Tongfang Company", "Tongfang Global Limited", or other entities (e.g., trademark holders) or their affiliates / subsidiaries / partnerships.

 Please contact the contributors and/or [submit an issue][2] for any